The 3 most disastrous expeditions of all time

 (Pánfilo de Narváez)

 The Native American tribes at the time didn’t take kindly to the presence of the Spanish and began to attack them, picking off a few men here and there.
 With the losses suffered by the Spanish at sea, their numbers were too few to survive setting up a colony and they planned to return to sea and head home.
-They had to delay setting off due to even more storms, and when they finally made it to sea on a single ship, they lost almost everyone else along the voyage, forcing them to return back to American mainland.
-Only 4 of the 600 men sent on the expedition survived and reached Mexico city in 1536.
+They had to delay setting off due to even more storms, and when they finally made it to sea on a single ship, they lost almost everyone else along the voyage, forcing them to return back to the American mainland.
+Only 4 of the 600 men sent on the expedition survived and reached Mexico City in 1536.